AmirKamali/Flutter_GateKeeper_Fix/readme.md

 This script helps to fix the flutter issues with recent MacOSX such as Catalina.
 You might be prompted to enter the system password since with admin permission.

+Some errors you might get while using flutter for the first time:

+“dart” cannot be opened because the developer cannot be verified.
+“idevicename” cannot be opened because the developer cannot be verified.
+“idevicescreenshot” cannot be opened because the developer cannot be verified.
+“idevicesyslog” cannot be opened because the developer cannot be verified.

 # How to use:
 ```